Skip to content

 27. Number (or percentage) of company-owned processing facilities that source from company-owned operations and third parties?

-The company reports information on the company-owned processing facilities that source from company-owned operations and third parties.
-Five out of the total eight processing facilities source from company-owned operations as well as third parties.
+The company reports that four out of eight processing facilities source from company-owned operations as well as third parties.

 • Y